 In 2014, Sunshine Nursery School purchased the first floor of the Sons of Italy at 19 Prentiss Road in Arlington and operates as a condo-trust.
-The new design was creative and continues to have two three year old classrooms, two four year old classrooms and a Pre-K classroom.
-A large gross motor space was designed for movement, enrichment programs and classroom activities.
-A large spacious fenced in playground with a climbing structure and sand box was constructed adjacent to the building.
+The new design was creative and continues to have two three-year-old classrooms, two four-year-old classrooms and a Pre-K classroom.
+A large gross motor space was designed for movement, enrichment programs, and classroom activities.
+A spacious fenced-in playground with a climbing structure and sand box was constructed adjacent to the building.

 Sunshine Nursery School celebrated our 60th Anniversary in September 2017.

 As Sunshine Nursery School draws children from several towns and many neighborhoods, we work hard to build community among our families.
-Picnics, Pizza Parties and Pot Lucks are regularly scheduled events enjoyed by all.
-Children are entertained by magicians, jugglers and puppeteers while parents enjoy chatting with parents, teachers and other families in a social setting.
+Picnics, Pizza Parties and Pot Luck celebrations are regularly scheduled events enjoyed by all.
+Children are entertained by magicians, jugglers and puppeteers while parents enjoy chatting with each other, teachers and other families in a social setting.

-Additionally, at several times during the year the school hosts informative evening sessions for families such as “Transitioning to Kindergarten” and “Making Nutrition Count.”
+Additionally, several times during the year the school hosts informative evening sessions for families on relevant topics such such as “Transitioning to Kindergarten” and “Making Nutrition Count.”

 Jenn Eisenheim has been a teacher at Sunshine since sending her fourth Sunshine graduate off to Kindergarten in 2008.
 Mrs. Eisenheim attended DePauw University to study art and later completed her MA in Studio Teaching at Boston University.
 Ten years as an elementary art teacher in the Concord Public Schools cultivated a passion for painting, drawing and sculpting with young children, and a true appreciation of creative expression through materials exploration.
 She looks forward to doing special messy projects with the kids of Sunshine every year!
 When Mrs. Eisenheim is not at Sunshine, she may be found in her kitchen baking chocolate chip cookies or in the garden helping little things grow!